 Interim & Satisfied Reports

-The CPC has a 30-day service standard for completing its Final Reports after receiving a Commissioner's Notice.
-In the past fiscal year, the Commission delivered 56 Final Reports to the RCMP, 89% of which were within the service standard.
+The CPC has a 30-day service standard for completing its Final Reports after receiving a Commissioner’s Notice.
+This year, the CPC delivered 46 Final Reports to the RCMP, 98% of which were within the service standard.

 Completed Chair-Initiated Complaints & Public Interest Investigations

 RCMP Handling of Matters Involving Nicole (Ryan) Doucet